 What is Resource Guru?

 Resource Guru is a scheduling and project management application.
 We use it to schedule consultants on penetration tests and other projects.
-We also use it for time management to make sure consultants aren’t overwhelmed.
+We also use it for time management, to make sure consultants aren’t overwhelmed, and see how long we spend on projects.

 Hours in the day